brianmaleek/alx_travel_app_0x02/README.md

 - **Implement Payment Workflow:**

   - When a user creates a booking, initiate the payment process and provide them with a link to complete the payment via Chapa.
-On successful payment, send a confirmation email to the user (using Celery for background tasks).
+  - On successful payment, send a confirmation email to the user (using Celery for background tasks).
-Handle any errors or payment failures gracefully, updating the status in the Payment model accordingly.
+  - Handle any errors or payment failures gracefully, updating the status in the `Payment` model accordingly.

-Test Payment Integration:
+- **Test Payment Integration:**

-Use Chapa’s sandbox environment to test payment initiation and verification.
+  - Use Chapa’s sandbox environment to test payment initiation and verification.
-Ensure the entire payment workflow functions correctly, from initiation to status verification.
+  - Ensure the entire payment workflow functions correctly, from initiation to status verification.

-Note: Include screenshots or logs demonstrating successful payment initiation, verification, and status update in the Payment model.
+**Note**: Include screenshots or logs demonstrating successful payment initiation, verification, and status update in the Payment model.

 **Repo:**